Do You Know Your Long-Term Birth Control Options?

 Copper IUDs are hormone-free.
 Copper works like a spermicide and prevents sperm from fertilizing an egg.

-Women who want a hormone-free form of contraception (meaning less potential side effects) often choose copper IUDs.
+Women who want a hormone-free form of contraception (meaning less potential side effects) often choose these devices.
 Hormone-free birth control, though, does not have the same effect on your menstrual cycle.

 “It’s not true for all women, but in general, periods may be a bit heavier and crampier with the copper IUD,” Micks says.
 “It’s not a method that we would choose in a woman who is already having heavy periods.”